bmcc-mmp/mmp460/bootstrap/bootstrap.md

 **Starting with Bootstrap**

-The quickest and easiest way to start with Bootstrap is to grab the starter HTML code from its website.
+The quickest and easiest way to start with Bootstrap is to grab the [starter HTML template](https://getbootstrap.com/docs/4.3/getting-started/introduction/#starter-template) from its website.
 It includes all the necessary links to CSS and JS files that are on the Bootstrap server.
-Alternatively, you can download all Boostrap files and link files locally.
+Alternatively, you can [download](https://getbootstrap.com/docs/4.3/getting-started/download/#compiled-css-and-js) all Boostrap files and link files locally.